IEntin/ClientServer/README.md

 in ProgramOptions.json for the server and clients.
 Testing showed that performance impact of fd reopening\
 is small for large batches when reopening is relatively rare.

 Lockless.
 Processing batches of requests without locking.
-To address possible questions, queues of batches\
+To address possible questions, queues of tasks\
-are still using locks, but this type of locking is relatively rare and does not affect performance.
+and connections are still using locks, but this type of locking is relatively rare for large tasks and\
+does not affect the performance.

 Memory Pooling.
 Business code and compression/decompression are not allocating.